 This bill aims to regulate toxic chemicals in cosmetics in Minnesota by introducing new provisions under Minnesota Statutes, chapter 116.
-It establishes a prohibition on the manufacture, sale, or distribution of cosmetics containing certain harmful chemicals, including ortho-phthalates, formaldehyde, and lead compounds, starting January 1, 2027.
-The bill also mandates the commissioner of the Pollution Control Agency to identify and assess additional hazardous chemicals that may impact vulnerable populations by July 1, 2026.
-Furthermore, it includes initiatives to support small businesses in obtaining environmental health certifications and transitioning to safer cosmetic products.
+It establishes a prohibition on the manufacture, sale, or distribution of cosmetics containing certain harmful chemicals, including ortho-phthalates, formaldehyde, and lead, starting January 1, 2027.
+The bill also mandates the commissioner of the Pollution Control Agency to identify and assess other hazardous chemicals in cosmetics that may adversely affect vulnerable populations by July 1, 2026.
+Additionally, it outlines initiatives to support small businesses in obtaining environmental health certifications and transitioning to safer cosmetic products.

-Additionally, the bill authorizes the commissioner to adopt necessary rules for implementation and enforcement, including establishing a list of chemicals that release formaldehyde.
-It outlines penalties for manufacturers who violate these regulations, with fines up to $5,000 for first offenses and $10,000 for repeat offenses.
+Furthermore, the bill grants the commissioner the authority to adopt necessary rules for implementation and enforcement, including establishing a list of chemicals that release formaldehyde.
+It sets civil penalties for manufacturers who violate these regulations, with penalties reaching up to $5,000 for first offenses and $10,000 for repeat offenses.
 The bill also amends existing law by removing cosmetics from the definition of "covered products" in section 325E.3892, thereby focusing the regulation specifically on toxic chemicals in cosmetics.

 Statutes affected: